rakus/quick_change_directory/README.md

 all directories below `$HOME`, but excludes `.*` (= hidden dirs) and directories named `CVS`.

+The comments in the file `qc-index.list` contains more details and examples.

 The file `qc-index.list` is processed using the script `qc-build-index.sh`.

 **Update Performance**

 My home directory contains ~100000 directories and my HD is a SSD.
 I have two indexes defined (see file qc-index.list).

 After dropping the file caches the first update takes about 19 seconds.